To determine the concentration of valproic acid in your blood; the purpose is to maintain a therapeutic level and monitor toxicity.

 When is it ordered?

-A valproic acid test is ordered when someone begins valproic acid treatment as well as if and when their medications change (other drugs are started, stopped, or changed).
-Once a stable blood concentration in the therapeutic range has been achieved, the valproic acid level may then be monitored at regular intervals to ensure that it remains within this range.
+A valproic acid test is ordered when someone begins valproic acid treatment as well as when their medications change (other drugs are started, stopped, or changed).
+Once a stable blood concentration in the therapeutic range has been achieved, the valproic acid level may then be monitored at regular intervals to ensure that it remains within the therapeutic range.

 The test may be ordered when a person's condition does not appear to be responding to valproic acid to determine whether the concentration is too low, the medication is ineffective, and/or to determine if someone is complying with therapy (taking the valproic acid regularly).
 It may also be ordered when someone experiences a troublesome level of side effects and/or develops complications.
 These side effects may include some or a combination of the following: